Skip to main content

 Options

--v, --verbose Show skill file paths and tool requirements
+-v, --verbose Show skill file paths and tool requirements when listing

-Skills are discovered from these directories (in priority order):
+Installed skills are discovered from these directories (in priority order):

 1. .agentuse/skills/ - Project-specific skills